 • Jones Truss fork – comfortable, precise handling, no brake shudder

 • 150mm thru-axle front hub spacing – for more front wheel stiffness and strength and compatibility with the latest generator hubs

 • Fork accommodates 29, 29+, and 27.5 x 4” tires

 Jones Plus LWB Spaceframe Sizing information:

-• Rider height between 5' and 5'8" would fit the medium Jones Plus LWB Spaceframe well.
+• Rider height between 5' and 5'8" would fit the small Jones Plus LWB Spaceframe well.
 Standover height is approximately 26.5".

 • Rider height between 5'7" and 6'2" would fit the medium Plus LWB Spaceframe well.
 Standover height is approximately 27.5".

 • Rider height between 6' and 6'6" would fit the large Jones Plus LWB well.
 Standover height is approximately 28.5".